LuKks/iqoption/README.md

 ```

 ## Handle semi-raw messages or subscriptions
-You can inspect with the WebSocket from the traderoom of IQ Option.\
+You can inspect the WebSocket from the traderoom of IQ Option.\
 Maybe you're interested in sending a message not supported by the library.

 Normally when sending a message, the data looks like this: